Contentrain/contentrain-docs/content/en/creating-new-project.md

 [More details ](/)

 ## Collections
-In Collections, you can create your own collections, load your previously saved collections or buy/sell a new colection from **Contentrain Collection Marketplace.**
+In Collections, you can create your own collections, load your previously saved collections or buy/sell a new collection from **Contentrain Collection Marketplace.**

 <alert type="warning">